Identifying Fake News and Online Hoaxes

 Learning how to tell the difference between reliable and unreliable information is an essential skill.

 One way to help students check the reliability of what they find online is by reading laterally.
-To read laterally, students read about the source before deciding whether the source can be trusted or not.
+To read laterally, students read other articles about the source before deciding whether the source can be trusted or not.

 How to Read Laterally